Contemporary Art and Archaeology MA

 - Specialist optional modules in art and archaeology will allow you to tailor your course to your own interests

-- 2:2 honours degree in a relevant subject.
+- 2:1 honours degree in a relevant subject

-- Students without formal qualifications, but with professional experience, will also be considered
+- Students without formal qualifications, or with less than a 2:1 but with professional experience evidenced by their portfolio, will also be considered

 - You will also be required to submit a portfolio with evidence of work and attend an interview either in person, by phone, VC, or Skype